This page was last updated on 7/2/2018.

 Remember this: In training your goal is to make your body work hard in order to stimulate adaptation.
 Thus, you should make the exercises as difficult as possible by maintaining strict form.
 Relaxing form to achieve more time under load, more repetitions or more resistance will reduce stimulation and thus hinder true progress.
 If you thoroughly stimulate the muscles and provide adequate rest and recovery the progression of time under load or resistance will take care of itself.

 The effective level of effort means doing as many repetitions as possible (AMRAP) on every set without losing proper form, including proper speed.
-This does not mean training to failure.
-It means performing repetitions until you sense that you will not be able to complete the next repetition.
-It is not necessary to train to failure to obtain strength and mass gains [3,4] and training to failure increases the amount of time required for recovery after training [5,6].
+Apparently, it is not necessary to train to failure to obtain strength and mass gains [3,4] and training to failure increases the amount of time required for recovery after training [5,6].
 In sets with high loads (≥70% 1RM) all motor units are activated before muscular failure, and in sets with low loads and high repetitions, all motor units are activated 3-5 repetitions before muscular failure .

 To adequately train muscles to stimulate gains in strength and muscle mass, you must use an appropriate load or resistance.